mbcbot/mbcbot.github.io/README.md

 ## Demo: [View](https://mbcbot.github.io)

-(Only Need to authenticate with the bot once)
+(Only Need to authenticate with the bot once.
+Initial Loading times may take upto 40 seconds depending upon the fetched data)

 Current MBC Branches with Access to bot: